I'm an incoming new/transfer student. How do I find out who my advisor is?

 My advisor approved my proposed schedule, but hasn't given me my APIN for registration.
 What do I do ?

 If it looks like your advisor just forgot to include your APIN, politely reply and let him or her know that the APIN wasn't included.
 If there's some reason to think your APIN is intentionally being withheld, but it's not stated why, ask for clarification.
 If you're on campus, stop by during your advisor's office hours, or talk to the Department Secretary to schedule a meeting time that works for both you and your advisor.
 If your advisor is unavailable, schedule a meeting with the Department Chair and take along a printout of the email.
-If you're not on campus, contact Rebecca Clemens in the Office for Student Learning for assistance.
+If you're not on campus, contact OSL staff in the Office for Student Learning for assistance.

 What do the Banweb Registration Errors mean?

 A list of all of the Banweb Registration Errors can be found here.
 Common errors include Coreq Required, which means you have to register for both the class and its corequisite (common ones are classes and their respective labs), Time Conflict, which means two or more of your classes start or end at the same time, or the times overlap, and Closed Section, which means that the class you are attempting to register for is at capacity.
-No more students will be able to register unless they recieve an override from the Registrar's Office.
+No more students will be able to register unless they receive an override from the Registrar's Office.

 Who do I contact if I have an academic issue that my advisor and/or professors cannot resolve to my satisfaction?